 Burnout is a dream killer, and it’s the only thing that ultimately ends everything.
-You can adapt to and overcome all of the challenge above no matter how difficult.
-But the minute you burn out, is the minute you’re in trouble.
+The minute you burn out your creative muscles, is the minute you’re in trouble.
 It’s the last straw.
-It’s the only thing that will truly make you pack up your shit and leave.
-That said: we’re going to focus on beating burnout.
+It’s the only thing that will truly make you pack up your things and leave.

 The creative genius workout plan